GoogleCloudPlatform/flink-on-k8s-operator/docs/kafka_test_guide.md

-# Test the Flink Operator with Apache Kafka
+# Testing the Flink Operator with Apache Kafka

 Often times developers or users want to be able to quickly try out the Flink Operator with a long-running streaming application and test features like taking savepoints.
 The WordCount example including in the Flink release cannot do the